okx/okexchain-docs/building-modules/gas-back-module/developer-dividend-project-operation-guide.md

-# Developer Dividend Project Operation Guide
+# Developer dividend project operation guide

 This article introduces how to participate in the contract dividend distribution project on OKTC.

-## How do contract developers participate in Gas Back?
+## How do contract developers participate in gas back?

 *Note: the following operations all require OKTC to updated to* *[v1.6.5.1](https://github.com/okx/exchain/tree/v1.6.5.1)* *or newer.*